cwensel/cascading/README.md

 These class jars, along with, tests, source and javadoc jars, are all available via the [Conjars.org](http://conjars.org) Maven repository.

 Hadoop 1.x mode is where the Cascading application should run on a Hadoop *MapReduce* cluster.

-Hadoop 2.x MR1 is the same but for Hadoop 2.x releases.
+Hadoop 2.x MR1 is the same as above but for Hadoop 2.x releases.

 Hadoop 2.x Tez mode is where the Cascading application should run on an Apache Tez *DAG* cluster.